 Cologne has so many more museums in what is a great tourist friendly and interesting town.
 Be sure to add this to your list if visiting Germany!

 It has been well over 1 year since I put fingers to blog and I’ve come to realise that I miss documenting my travels and thoughts.
 I feel that in 2016, I didn’t get to “travel” for fun (but did do alot of work travel) and the excitement of travel faded whilst I tried to save my precious annual leave days.
-At the end of 2016 and beginning of 2017, I was lucky enough to go to Germany and Poland and to travel with my sister for the 3 weeks.
+At the end of 2016 and beginning of 2017, I was lucky enough to go to Germany and Poland for the 3 weeks.
 2017 saw a change in company and new Australian cities that I will travel to.
-It saw a trip to Taiwan alone and then campervan-ing across New Zealand with a friend.
+It saw a trip to Taiwan and then campervan-ing across New Zealand.
 Posts to come in lieu!

 It has been a super busy year and as we live the last day of 2017, I hope that 2018 holds many more adventures, good conversations and laughs.